-In the spirit of other papers creating comparison groups of high-performers (Azoulay et al. 2019; Jaravel et al. 2018), we coarsen these variables into a finite number of bins (using, for example, five bins for monthly victory scores).25 Coarsened Exact Matching (CEM) was introduced by Iacus et al. (2012); in our setting, it ensures that there are enough placebo mention pilots for every actually mentioned pilot.
-To avoid contamination of the placebo and treated group, we restrict placebo-mentions to pilots who do not actually get mentioned (even at a later date).26 We find matches for 72 out of 85 mention events.
-The attrition rate (13 out of 72, 15%) is lower than in other papers using CEM-matching.27 To enhance the similarity between the groups, we use propensity score matching on the matches in each stratum, keeping the five most similar placebo-mentions (following Jäger 2016).28 In the 72 actual treatment episodes with matches, 37 individual pilots were mentioned; we compare them to a group of 187 placebo-mentioned pilots, for whom we have 348 pilot-month observations during the placebo treatment.
+In the spirit of other papers creating comparison groups of high-performers (Jaravel, Petkova, and Bell, 2018; Azoulay, Fons-Rosen, and Graff Zivin, 2019), we coarsen these variables into a finite number of bins (using, for example, five bins for monthly victory scores).
+Coarsened Exact Matching (CEM) was introduced by Iacus, King, and Porro (2012); in our setting, it ensures that there are enough placebo mention pilots for every actually mentioned pilot.
+To avoid contamination of the placebo and treated group, we restrict placebo-mentions to pilots who do not actually get mentioned (even at a later date).
+We find matches for 72 out of 85 mention events.
+The attrition rate (13 out of 72, 15%) is lower than in other papers using CEM-matching.
+To enhance the similarity between the groups, we use propensity score matching on the matches in each stratum, keeping the five most similar placebo-mentions (following Jäger, 2016).
+In the 72 actual treatment episodes with matches, 37 individual pilots were mentioned; we compare them to a group of 187 placebo-mentioned pilots, for whom we have 348 pilot-month observations during the placebo treatment.

 Figures 1 and 2 illustrate our empirical strategy.
 Franz Doerr was mentioned in June 1944, having scored 20 victories in a month.
 Our procedure matches him to Ernst Weismann, whose time-path of performance looks similar in the months preceding his "placebo-mention" in August 1942.
 Walter Schuck had previously served with Doerr in the 7th squadron of JG 5, some 20 months earlier (Figure 1).
 In the months preceding Doerr's mention, he is doing well, scoring 8, 11, and 10 victories per month.
-Then, when Doerr is mentioned, Schuck actually
+Then, when Doerr is mentioned, Schuck actually scored 30 victories in a single month.
+Franz-Josef Beerenbrock previously flew with our placebomentioned pilot, Weismann; the two had served in 12th squadron, JG 51.
+Preceding the placebo mention of Weismann, Beerenbrock scored 5, 8, and 17 victories per month, very similar to Schuck's trajectory (Figure 2).
+Then, in the month when Weismann could have been mentioned, Beerenbrock's performance actually falls to 9 victories.
+Prior to the mention/placebo-mention, the performance of Beerenbrock and Schuck is statistically indistinguishable.
+During and after Doerr's mention, the former peer of the actually mentioned pilot (Schuck) outperforms the peer of the placebo-mentioned pilot (Beerenbrock) strongly.
+In essence, the empirical strategy for our event study repeats this exercise for 72 actually mentioned pilots, and plots average differences between actual peers and controls.